-H. Where appropriate, ensure that their development proposals safeguard land required for transport schemes set out in the London Plan and/or the Council's Local Implementation Plan.
+H. Where appropriate, ensure that their development proposals safeguard land required for transport schemes and infrastructure set out in the London Plan and/or the Council's Local Implementation Plan.

-Taxis and private hire vehicles
+Taxis, coaches and private hire vehicles

-I. Where appropriate, ensure that taxis, minibuses, coaches, and private hire vehicles can be safely accommodated.
-Where they will use the highway to do this, applicants will need to pay the Council to implement Traffic Management Orders under the Road Traffic Regulation Act 1984 and/or may need to complete other highway works.
+I. Where appropriate, ensure that taxis, minibuses, coaches, and private hire vehicles can safely pick up and drop off their passengers.
+Where they have to use the highway to do this, applicants will need to pay the Council to implement Traffic Management Orders under the Road Traffic Regulation Act 1984 and/or may need to complete other highway works.
 Applicants should only propose using the existing highway for this when no on-site provision is possible.